tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 The upside is You can choose your spacing from a menu and don't have to peek so much.

-The downside is I don't see how to make these variables sync when You regenerate your palette...
+The downside is I don't see how to make these variables update when You regenerate your palette...

 **But**... there might be a way...
 Follow me into this dark alley, friend.

-C. Use the spacing-components from the Utopia plugin
+C. Use the spacing components from the Utopia plugin

 See these little squares on the spacing-palette-frames that Utopia generated?
-You can literally just [drag them into your design](https://utopia.fyi/images/utopia-plugin-10.jpg).
+Why not just literally [drag them into your design](https://utopia.fyi/images/utopia-plugin-10.jpg)?
 And when You're sick of them, just close your eyes, press `shift + g` 3 times and they'll go away.
-How does that work, You ask? _They're actually just, like, pieces of the grid, man!_ Clever, clever, these Utopia designers.
+How does that work, You ask? _They're just, like, pieces of the grid, man!_ Clever, clever, these Utopia designers.
 Now You select the variant You want from a drop-down menu and there's your spacing: 2xs, m, 3xl -- all your favourite t-shirt sizes!

 Just set the numbers in your auto-layouts to 0 and put squares everywhere: in your gaps, your paddings, your margins, if You need them.
 Put one under your sofa and forgot about it for like 7 years until it was time to move?
-No problem, it'll stay there, patiently waiting until it's time.
-Its time...
+No problem, it'll stay there, patiently waiting until it's time. _Its_ time...

 If You want to work on a custom spacing palette, You might do it this way.
-The spacing in your design will update each time you rerun the plugin and change your palette.
+The spacing in your design will update each time you rerun the plugin with different parameters.

 The squares are cursed with a terrible curse tho.